 As the most extensive and responsive nutrition assistance program, SNAP offers additional aid during and after economic downturns, second only to unemployment insurance.
 In fact, at least half of SNAP recipients within 50 to 59 years old live in homes with elderly or disabled members, and about two-thirds are members of families with children.

-Eligibility for SNAP is based on a household's gross income, net income, and size.
-Therefore, to be eligible for SNAP, families must meet certain income and asset limits:
+Eligibility for the Supplemental Nutrition Assistance Program (SNAP) is determined by a household's gross income, net income, and size.
+To qualify for SNAP, families must meet specific income and asset limits:

 Each month, participants receive SNAP benefits based on their eligibility.